ixmaps/IXmapsClient/README.md

 1. Extract the file **IXmapsClient_v.1.0.6.win64.zip**
 2. Move the directory IXmapsClient to your local drive C:\ (Note that the application should be located in **C:\IXmapsClient**)
 3. Copy the **IXmapsClient-Shortcut** to your Desktop
-4. In order to allow the IXmapsClient to run properlly, you will need to authorize **Windows Firewall** to allow raw-sockets.
+4. In order to allow the IXmapsClient to run properly, you will need to authorize **Windows Firewall** to allow raw-sockets.
 We are currently working on a new installer that will assist you in setting these permissions.
 4. To launch double click on **IXmapsClient-Shortcut**

 **IXmapsClient** needs to be executed in a terminal with administrator's privileges.
 For this reason, when double clicking **IXmapsClient-Shortcut**, a new terminal window will be opened asking permission to run the application as an administrator.